 |Full description: |

-In order to characterize the magnetic properties of materials such as steels or nanoparticles, an ultra-sensitive and quantitative magnetic microscope is being developed at the Nanomagnetism and Oxides Laboratory.
-This microscope combines a local scanning probe microscope of the AFM type (Atomic Force Microscope) and a magnetic sensor integrated in an AFM flexible cantilever.
-The magnetic sensors used are giant magnetoresistance sensors, based on spin electronics and capable of detecting magnetic fields in the order of nT/√Hz.
+In order to characterize the magnetic properties of materials such as steels or nanoparticles, an ultrasensitive and quantitative magnetic microscope is developed at the Nanomagnetism and Oxides Laboratory.
+This microscope combines a scanning local probe microscope of the AFM (Atomic Force Microscope) type and a magnetic sensor integrated in an AFM lever arm.
+The magnetic sensors used are giant magnetoresistance sensors, based on spin electronics and able to detect magnetic fields in the nT/√Hz range.

-The aim of the internship will be to study the performance of the sensors in terms of magnetoresistance and noise when integrated into the flexible cantilever.
-The response of the sensors should be optimized according to the application.
-The internship will therefore have a microfabrication aspect in a clean room and a transport and noise measurement aspect, which will be carried out in the shielded room of the Ultra Low Noise platform.
+The goal of the internship will be to study the performance of the sensors in terms of magnetoresistance and noise when integrated into flexible lever arms.
+The response of the sensors will have to be optimized according to the targeted application.
+The internship will have a microfabrication aspect in clean room and a transport and noise measurement aspect, which will be performed in the shielded chamber of the Ultra Low Noise platform.

-The developed probes will then be integrated into the microscope to produce magnetic images.
+The developed probes will then be integrated in the microscope in order to realize magnetic images.

 |Technics/methods used during the internship: |

 Magnetic microscopy, microfabrication, magnetotransport measurements